 - 1. The ability to hire qualified and skilled management and staff and to pay them fairly. - 2.
-To hire those expert consultants and advisors necessary to carry out its investment program.
+To select or ratify, as necessary, advisors necessary to carry out its investment program.

 3. To pursue an investment program that is not limited in its ability to invest in all markets, classes of assets and individual companies and securities that offer risk and return profiles appropriate for a long term investor such as TRS.